UtrechtUniversity/yoda/docs/administration/installing-metadata-schemas.md

 ```

 There is a lot of opportunity for mistakes as the commands are so similar, but different.
 One letter difference could
-put an xsl in the xsd collection for example.
+put an XSL in the XSD collection for example.